Updated May 11, 2023

 And even though you want to stay within your industry, you’re not necessarily limited to your specific niche.

 For example, let’s say I want to write a byline article that links back to the Amplihigher site.
-Just because Amplihigher is a copywriting and content agency doesn’t mean I’m limited to bylines on only copywriting-related websites.
+Just because Amplihigher is a copywriting services and content agency doesn’t mean I’m limited to bylines on only copywriting-related websites.
 I can also look for sites that focus on advertising, sales, or social media because these all fit under the same industry umbrella: marketing.

 Establishing Authority With Contextual Link Building